jricoiii/jricoiii/content/courses/stat159/project-2.md

 Then we will distribute the survey to at least my three sections of statistics.
 (Hopefully, we can also distribute to some communication courses.)
 After the surveys are completed, I will then provide a module with the data in a data explorer for your use.

 ## Phase IV - Analysis
-Examine your data.  compare response variable across treatment(s) and control.
+Examine your data.
+Compare response variable across treatment(s) and control.
 Assess causality through classical inferential tenchniques along with randomization by reallocation.

 ## Phase V - Report Findings
 Develop a set of slides (Google Slides) or website (Google Sites)